Edvarts Virza: Biography

 During Latvian War of Independence Virza worked for several newspapers and his articles and patriotic poems were published regularly.
 In January 1919, under Bolshevik pressure, Virza together with the Provisional Government left Riga and evacuated to Liepāja.
-After a pro-German coup in April 1919 Virza traveled from Liepāja by sea to Tallinn and from there to Valka where Latvian military units, still loyal to the Provisional Government, were being organized.
-While in Valka, he together with Oto Nonācs and Jēkabs Janševskis published newspaper Tautas Balss (Voice of the Nation).
+After a pro-German coup in April 1919, Virza traveled from Liepāja by sea to Tallinn and from there to Valka where Latvian military units, still loyal to the Provisional Government, were being organized.
+While in Valka, he together with Oto Nonācs and Jēkabs Janševskis published the newspaper Tautas Balss (Voice of the Nation).
 Despite its short life, this newspaper with its outspoken pro-Latvian independence position became one of the symbols of a free Latvia.

-In autumn of 1919 when the attack of the West Russian volunteer army began Virza lived in Riga and worked in the editorial staff of the military newspaper Latvijas Kareivis (Soldier of Latvia) together with his friend poet Viktors Eglītis and fellow writer Aleksandrs Grīns.
+In the autumn of 1919 when the attack of the West Russian volunteer army began Virza lived in Riga and worked on the editorial staff of the military newspaper Latvijas Kareivis (Soldier of Latvia) together with his friend poet Viktors Eglītis and fellow writer Aleksandrs Grīns.

-During this period he met poetess Elza Stērste and the couple married a year later in autumn 1920.
+During this period he met poet Elza Stērste and the couple married a year later in the autumn of 1920.

-From 1921-1922 Virza worked as a director of Latvian press office in Paris.
+From 1921–1922 Virza worked as a director of a Latvian press office in Paris.
 In 1922 their daughter Amarillis was born.
-In 1923 Virza became member of Latvian Farmers' Union and from 1923 until his death in 1940 led literature section of party newspaper Brīvā Zeme.
+In 1923 Virza became a member of Latvian Farmers' Union and from 1923 until his death in 1940 led the literature section of the party newspaper Brīvā Zeme.
 He also worked as a director of Dailes Theatre for several years.

 Edvarts Virza died on March 1, 1940, in Riga only two months prior to the Soviet occupation of Latvia and was buried in Riga Forest Cemetery.
-During period of Soviet occupation works of Edvarts Virza were banned and there was no mention of him in literature books.
+During the period of Soviet occupation works of Edvarts Virza were banned and there was no mention of him in literature books.